just-the-docs/just-the-docs/README.md

 To write this guide, we were forced to learn new skills and use them with our existing abilities.
 None of us had previous experience writing documentation or content meant for web users.
 Learning how to use markdown and Github pages were also rather unfamiliar to us.

+For the styling and visuals, we used This documentation was built using Patrick Marsceill[Just the Docs](https://github.com/pmarsceill/just-the-docs) as a base, and configured it to our needs.

 ### Using Markdown

 Prior to writing this guide, each of us had minimal experience using markdown.
 We learnt how to format documents with the use of headings, lists, links, and more.
 Properly formatting a page proved to be useful as it gave our documentation a polished structure and would allow future users to read with ease.